 Deadline for submission:

 The completed application, transcripts, and all other requirements must be completed and the necessary paperwork received by EMU MSOP no later than February 15th of each year.
-Notification of class selection will be made no later than the last Friday of March of that year.
-In addition, the program offers rolling admission to select individuals with a minimum of a 3.5 GPA and a MAT score greater than 60.
+Notification of class selection will be made no later than March 15th of that year.
+In addition, the program offers rolling admission to select individuals with a minimum of a 3.5 GPA.
 Rolling admissions are accepted throughout the year.

 Course work will include: Upper Prosthetics, Transtibial and Transfemoral Prosthetics, Partial Foot Prosthetics, Spinal and Upper Limb Orthotics, Lower Limb Orthotics, Advanced Topics in Orthotics and Prosthetics, Material Science, Musculoskeletal Pathologies and Radiology, Gait Analysis, Biomechanics, Research methods, and Business Management.
 In addition, there are over thirty clinical sites through which students may rotate for clinical affiliation hours.